JRubalcaba/jrubalcaba.github.io/posts/temperature_distributions.md

 Using the maximum entropy framework to model behavioural thermoregulation sounds trickier than it is.
 This is why I'm writting this post (and this <a href = "https://jrubalcaba.shinyapps.io/jrubalcabagithub/" target="_blank"> online app </a>).

+>><a href = "https://jrubalcaba.shinyapps.io/jrubalcabagithub/" target="_blank"> Try the app! </a>

+Imagine that we know the temperature that individuals of a small lizard species target in the field (we can get this information by just measuring body temperature of individuals in the field at any time).
+Futhermore, we know the operative temperatures of each microhabitat (basking sites, shades and burrows) either because we measured them, or because we have a good mathematical model estimating these temperatures.
+We ask what is the probability of finding an animal in each site.

+FOTO DE INPUTS

+A question would be *do they really care about having body temperatures that are not exactly equal to their preferred temperature?* If we talk about lizards, we know that many species are actually very good at thermoregulating behaviourally, but others act as thermoconformers.
+We therfore need a way to quantify *how much thermoreconformer* is our species.
+This is what parameter *lambda* tells us.
+Although *lambda* can take any real value, we will just focus on lambda equal or lower than 0.
+When equal to 0, there will be no constraint on the allocation of individuals among microhabitats and thus they will be distributed randomly:

+FOTO LAMBDA 0

+In this case, we are showing a very simplistic example where lambda 0 means equal probability of sun, shade or burrow.
+But when individuals are randomly allocated they must sample the actual proportion of sunny areas, shades and burrows.
+The relative frequencies of microhabitats are prior probabilities in the model (here we assume a flat prior) and actually a topic for a further post.

+What happens if we increase lambda?